Sirimavo Bandaranaike: Legacy and public image

 Despite Bandaranaike's notability as the world's first woman prime minister, political scholars have commented that Bandaranaike was symbolically powerful, but ultimately had little impact on women's political representation in Sri Lanka.
 Although Bandaranaike expressed pride in her status as a woman leader, considering herself a "Mother of the People", she did not place much personal or political emphasis on women's issues, and her election as prime minister did not significantly increase the number of women in Sri Lankan politics.
 Her appointment of the first woman minister, Siva Obeyesekere, to the Sri Lankan Cabinet in 1976, was less than revolutionary due to the fact that Obeyesekere was a relative of Bandaranaike's.
 That appointment followed a pattern of Bandaranaike appointing family members to high government positions.

 By 1994, even though Bandaranaike and her daughter Kumaratunga held the top political positions of prime minister and president, Sri Lanka continued to have some of the lowest political participation rates for women out of any Asian country.
+In 1998, the Sirimavo Bandaranaike Memorial Exhibition Centre was constructed on the grounds of the Bandaranaike Memorial International Conference Hall (BMICH) as a gift from China.
+The BMICH complex also houses the Bandaranaike Museum, which contains personal artefacts belonging to S. W. R. D. Bandaranaike and Sirimavo Bandaranaike.
+Originally commissioned in 1973 following the completion of the BMICH, the museum was expanded in 2005 to include additional artefacts relating to Mrs Bandaranaike, who had died five years earlier.

 In 2010, on the 50th anniversary of Bandaranaike's election as the world's first female prime minister, Sri Lankan parliamentarian Rosy Senanayake told the press that Sri Lanka had not made significant progress towards gender equality in politics: only 4.5 per cent of parliamentarians were women.
 Senanayake had earlier called for a "special quota" to achieve better gender representation: such a quota, reserving 25% of all legislative seats for women, was passed in 2016.

 In 2023, a documentary film chronicling her life story, titled Our Mother, Grandmother, Prime Minister: Sirimavo, was released.
 The film is portrayed through conversations with her two daughters, Sunethra and Chandrika, as well as two of her grandchildren.
 The film also contains personal accounts from long-standing members of the Ceylon Administrative Service, who were part of her cabinet.
 It won Best Documentary at the 21st Dhaka International Film Festival.